QC-Gaming1/g1-platform-testauto-interview/README.md

 ### JavaScript/TypeScript

 Some common sense is expected when implementing steps.
-For instence, the use of at least one [assertion](https://testcafe.io/documentation/402837/guides/basic-guides/assert) is required in order for the test to be reliable.
+For instance, the use of at least one [assertion](https://testcafe.io/documentation/402837/guides/basic-guides/assert) is required in order for the test to be reliable.
 The absence of assertion implies that no test is conducted, so a successful test